OLC-LOC-Bioinformatics/AzureStorage/README.md

 This suite of tools (written in Python) allows you to manipulate containers/files/folders in your Azure storage account.

-Full documentation available at the [AzureStorage Github pages site]( https://OLC-LOC-Bioinformatics.github.io/AzureStorage/)
+Full documentation available at the [AzureStorage GitHub pages site]( https://OLC-LOC-Bioinformatics.github.io/AzureStorage/)

 ## Quickstart